However the scientific community receives Dr. Berger’s latest analyses, the media headlines have already voted sediba another dose of public acclaim.

 In hopes of achieving fame for providing a South African occupant for the evolutionary cradle of mankind, Berger named the newly discovered australophithecine species sediba, meaning “wellspring.”
 The adult and “boy” made their debut in the 9 April 2010 issue of Science2 to mixed reviews.
 Their encore in last week’s 9 September 2011 Science3 is an apparent answer to some of last year’s critiques.
 However the scientific community receives Berger’s latest analyses, the media headlines have already voted sediba another dose of public acclaim as Berger seeks to “confirm his controversial views about the role of southern Africa in hominin evolution.”4

-It was necessary however to dispense with one particularly inconvenient H. erectus, the A.L.
-666-1 because it carries a date of 2.33 Ma, pre-dating (by evolutionary reckoning) any revised date possible for Au. sediba.
-The fossil maxilla designated A.L.
-666-1 is accepted as Homo erectus on the basis of ten features.
-Berger’s team explains, however, that “While the specimen does indeed align with fossils attributed to Homo, it does not do so to the exclusion of australopiths.”6 In other words, A.L.
+It was necessary however to dispense with one particularly inconvenient Homo fossil, a fairly modern-looking maxilla from the Hadar region of Ethiopia, A.L.
+666-1, because it carries a date of 2.33 Ma, pre-dating (by evolutionary reckoning) any revised date possible for Au. sediba.
+Berger’s team explains, however, that “While the specimen does indeed align with fossils attributed to Homo, it does not do so to the exclusion of australopiths.”8 In other words, A.L.
 666-1 might not really be Homo because it is sort of a mosaic of features, including some seen in australopithecines.
 Having rejected A.L.
 666-1’s bid to be the earliest undisputed Homo, Berger may find the displaced jaw returning next year to challenge his sediba’s place for the oldest mosaic ancestor!

 Having eliminated the inconveniently old jaw from competition, Berger’s sediba only had to prove to be older than 1.90 Ma.
 This target date was settled on the basis of Homo erectus fossils from Koobi Fora, Swartkans, and Dmansi, which collectively date in the 1.78–1.90 Ma range.
 Aging sediba would require some careful manipulation of data, since the original U-Pb dating of the flowstone beneath the fossils effectively set a limit of 2.026 +/- 0.021 (2.05-2.01) Ma as the oldest possible age.

-Since there was no datable material above the fossils in Pit 1, Berger’s team had to expand its horizons to find another pit four meters away, on the other side of two blocks of dolomite rock.8 Pit 2 was smaller and was covered by another layer of flowstone.
-The sediment in Pit 2 is described as “fossil-bearing,”9 but so far no hominin fossils like those in Pit 1 have been reported.
+Since there was no datable material above the fossils in Pit 1, Berger’s team had to expand its horizons to find another pit four meters away, on the other side of two blocks of dolomite rock (see map above).
+Pit 2 was smaller and was covered by another layer of flowstone.
+The sediment in Pit 2 is described as “fossil-bearing,”11 but so far no hominin fossils like those in Pit 1 have been reported.
 Flowstone is the rock which forms on cave walls and floors from minerals leached and carried in by water.
 This layer of flowstone (flowstone 2) was not continuous with flowstone 1, and thus far flowstone 1 has not been observed in Pit 2.
 Flowstone 2’s U-Pb dates of 2.048 +/- 0.140 (2.19–1.91) were just a little bit younger than flowstone 1 (only found in Pit 1).
-(Actually, a look at the Supplemental On-Line Material for this report shows a phenomenally high degree of scatter for the U-Pb data accepted on flowstone 2, an MSWD of 606, which the authors admit is “considerable,”10 and which the “textbooks”11 teach, would automatically disqualify the data from providing any valid age information.
+(Actually, a look at the Supplemental On-Line Material for this report shows a phenomenally high degree of scatter for the U-Pb data accepted on flowstone 2, an MSWD of 606, which the authors admit is “considerable,”12 and which the “textbooks” teach,13 would automatically disqualify the data from providing any valid age information.
 One is therefore led to wonder about the validity of these data even within the radiometric dating paradigm.)

 Having bracketed the hominin fossils below and above—well, sort of, since the hominin-bearing sediment is not observed as being physically between these two flowstone layers—and having noted that both flowstone layers had reversed paleomagnetic signatures, the Au. sediba fossils in sediment of normal polarity could be “tightly constrained” to 1.977 +/- 0.002 Ma.
 This date was settled upon by comparison with the apparently very similar paleomagnetic pattern in the Huckleberry Ridge Tuff (volcanic rock) in Yellowstone Park.
 The nice 3000 year window was possible because the time of varying polarity in the earth’s magnetic field was presumed—based on evolutionary correlations and assumptions—to be very brief.